 Community Bunkhouse Build

-You are cordially invited to take part in the building of a bunk house, which will serve as accommodation for residential courses at the Land Skills Hub at Fivepenny Farm in Dorset.
-The Land Skills Hub will offer courses on all aspects of farming and homesteading, and serve as a hub and resource for activism on all fronts.
+Recent work has been focused on building of a bunk house, which will serve as accommodation for residential courses at the Land Skills Hub at Fivepenny Farm in Dorset.

 Stages of the Build